hashicorp/terraform-provider-azurerm/website/docs/r/storage_account.html.markdown

 * `index_document` - (Optional) The webpage that Azure Storage serves for requests to the root of a website or any subfolder.
 For example, index.html.
 The value is case-sensitive.

-* `error_document_404_path` - (Optional) The absolute path to a webpage that Azure Storage serves for requests that do not correspond to an existing file.
-For example, error/404.html.
-Only a single custom 404 page is supported in each static website.
-The value is case-sensitive.
-If the server returns a 404 error, and you have not specified an error document, then a default 404 page is returned to the user.
+* `error_document_404_path` - (Optional) The absolute path to a custom webpage that should be used when a request is made which does not correspond to an existing file.

 ## Attributes Reference